groupnews/docs/_docs/getting-started/what-is-groupnews.md

 ## Getting Started with GroupNews

+{: .fs-5 .my-6 .fw-300 .text-center }
-_Keep your group in the loop with GroupNews._
+Keep your group in the loop with GroupNews.